 What is Due Diligence?

 Equitise employs a thorough approach when deciding to conduct an equity crowdfund for a company.
 The core component of this is our rigorous due diligence and AML/KYC (Anti-Money Laundering / Know Your Customer) processes.
-In fact only about 10% of the companies that we speak to go on to raise capital on our platform as we ensure we only promote high quality and highly vetted deals to our investors.
+In fact only a small number of the companies that we speak to go on to raise capital on our platform as we ensure we only promote high quality and highly vetted deals to our investors.
 Due diligence is a process of screening prospective companies in a number of respects.
 This can include anything from financial history, financial forecasts, key team members and the products themselves.
-Not a bad gig when you’re looking into a brewery.

 ASIC and the Australian government have prescribed certain minimum levels of due diligence checks that Crowd-Source Funding (CSF) intermediaries are required to perform.
 These checks are largely technical in nature and determine whether a company is ‘eligible’ to engage in CSF.
 There aren’t, however, any requirements around company strength, performance or potential return to investors; these factors are up to the intermediary to evaluate.
 To satisfy ASIC, intermediaries must check details such as the company’s principal place of business, company structure as well as gross revenue and asset figures.